bbuckner2092/color-game/README.md

-    A.) Made colors equal to a function, generateRandomColors(6) B.)Added the function, generateRandomColrs(6), to the bottom of JS file C.) Psuedo coded the 3 steps to make this function generate 6 random colors
+    A.) Made colors equal to a function, generateRandomColors(6) B.)Added the function, generateRandomColrs(6), to the bottom of JS file C.) Psuedo coded the 3 steps to make this function generate 6 random colors 22.)
+Modified the generateRandomColors(num) function
+    Added another function which will actually generate the 6 colors we need.